How to Care for Plated Jewelry

 - If residue builds up on your plated jewelry after normal wear and tear, you can take a microfiber cloth and lightly dab the jewelry piece.
 Never rub or wipe the metal of the jewelry piece.
 Never use water or any cleaning solution on your plated jewelry.

-Tips for Handling Your Plated Jewelry:
+Expert Tips for Handling and Preserving Your Precious Plated Jewelry:

 - Wash your hands before putting on or removing your plated jewelry.
 This will help prevent the natural oils in your hands from affecting the plating.